OliverKozul/DiceGame/README.md

 ## **Turn Order Resolution**

 1. **Initiative = Cunning + Gold Tiebreaker**
     - Players act in ascending Cunning order.
     - If tied, the player with less Gold acts first.
     - If still tied, roll a tiebreaker D6.
 2. **Turn Order Applies to All Actions**
     - **Combat, Shopping, and Countering** are resolved in Cunning order.
     - More cunning players can attack or counter less cunning players before they act.
-	- In the shop, more cunning players buy first.

-## **Turn Order Resolution**

-1. **Initiative = Cunning + Gold Tiebreaker**
-    - Players act in ascending Cunning order.
-    - If tied, the player with less Gold acts first.
-    - If still tied, roll a tiebreaker D6.
-2. **Turn Order Applies to All Actions**
-    - **Combat, Shopping, and Countering** are resolved in Cunning order.
-    - More cunning players can attack or counter less cunning players before they act.
-    - In the shop, more cunning players buy first.

 ## **Actions**